jgroom33/blueplanet-screencapture/README.md

 ## Options

--element=(querySelector type of query for an element to wait for and then capture) -file=filename.png
+-element=(querySelector type of query for an element to wait for) -file=filename.png
--type=(full or element)